What are the costs associated with a Model A project?

 Are there any other costs such as start-up or termination cost?

-Typically, there are no additional fees.
+Typically, there are no additional costs.
 However, there could be direct costs to projects that require supplemental insurance for activities not covered by our general liability policy or projects that require legal review.
 This will be discussed after you submit an application, during the inquiry call.

 What is the process for becoming a Social Good Fund project and how long will it take?

 First, complete an application.
 Once it has been received, we will reach out to schedule an inquiry call with you if we feel we can serve your project well.
 Depending on volume, calls are typically scheduled about two weeks from receipt of an application but can sometimes be longer.
 We promise that we will answer all of your questions when we speak!
 How long it takes to onboard a new project depends on the needs of the project and our ability to meet those needs.
-Typically, however, we can start a project within two weeks of speaking with you.
+Typically, however, we can start a project within three to five weeks of speaking with you.

 How will I know if my application has been received, or if I qualify for an intake call?

 Once you click “submit” on the application for sponsorship form, a notification will pop up that says, “Success.
 Your form has been successfully submitted.”
 If we believe we can serve your project well, we will reach out within five business days to schedule a call.

 How do you decide what projects to accept/deny?